 - Place rack in the center of the oven and preheat oven to 350 degrees F. Generously grease two 9-in. cake pans with shortening, then dust with flour.
 Shake out the excess flour and set pans aside.

-- Place the cake mix, milk, melted butter, eggs, vanilla and cinnamon in a large mixing bowl.
+- Place the cake mix, milk, melted butter, eggs, vanilla, and cinnamon in a large mixing bowl.
 Blend with an electric mixer on low speed for 1 minute.
 Stop the machine and scrape down the sides of the bowl with a rubber spatula.
-Increase mixer speed to medium and beat 2 more minutes more, scrapping the sides down again, if needed.
+Increase mixer speed to medium and beat 2 more minutes more, scraping the sides down again, if needed.
 The batter should look well combined.
 Divide the batter evenly between the two pans, smoothing it out with a rubber spatula.
 Place the pans in the oven side by side.

 - Bake the cakes until they are golden brown and spring back when lightly pressed with your finger, 27-29 minutes.
 Remove the pans from the oven and place them on wire racks to cool for 10 minutes.
-Run a dinner knife around the edge of each layer and invert each onto a rack, then invert them again onto another rack so the cakes are right-side up.
+Run a dinner knife around the edge of each layer and invert each onto a rack, then invert them again onto another rack so the cakes are right-side-up.
 Allow them to cool completely, about 30 minutes.

 - Meanwhile, prepare the frosting by placing the butter in a large mixing bowl.
 Blend with an electric mixer on low speed until fluffy, 30 seconds.
-Stop the machine and add the powdered sugar, 3 tbsp. milk, vanilla and cinnamon.
+Stop the machine and add the powdered sugar, 3 tbsp. milk, vanilla, and cinnamon.
 Blend with the mixer on low until the sugar is incorporated, about 1 minute.
 Increase the speed to medium and beat until light and fluffy, 1 minute more.
 Blend in up to 1 tbsp. milk if the frosting seems stiff.

 - Place one cake layer, right side up, on a serving platter.
 Spread the top with frosting.
 Place the second layer of cake on top of the first and frost the top and sides of the cake with clean, smooth strokes.